-- Served as building representative to District Licensed Communication Group multiple years.
+- Served as building representative to District Licensed Communication Group for multiple years.

-- Implemented new technologies, including into which boosted understanding of subject matter.
+- Implemented new technologies, including which boosted understanding of subject matter.

-- Used tests, quizzes and other assignments to gauge students’ learning and determine understanding of course materials.
+- Used tests, quizzes, and other assignments to gauge students’ learning and determine to understand course materials.

 - Modified general education curriculum for special-needs students using various instructional techniques and technologies.

 - Helped students develop self-esteem and life skills by fostering healthy conflict resolution, critical thinking, and communication.

 Resumes are a crucial aspect of any job search.
 To make a good first impression, it is important that your resume be formatted and written professionally.